Sublette High School

 There are many benefits in favor of activities such as the Kansas Association for Youth.
 Students who participate in activities tend to have higher grade point averages, better attendance records, lower dropout rates, and fewer discipline problems.
 Activities also contribute greatly to school spirit, and they help make school much more enjoyable.

 LEADERSHIP TRAINING THROUGH KAY

 KAY Leadership Camp

-KAY Leadership Camp (KLC) provides students the opportunity to develop leadership potential, to enrich personalities, to create an awareness of citizenship responsibilities and to develop a desire to become involved in those programs and projects which help to build a better world in which to live.
+KAY Leadership Camp (KLC) provides students the opportunity to develop leadership potential, enrich personalities, create awareness of citizenship responsibilities, and develop a desire to become involved in those programs and projects which help to build a better world in which to live.

 KAY camp has been rated by several national groups as one of the finest leadership training programs in the nation.
-Camp delegates have an opportunity to learn leadership techniques, methods of group guidance and ideas for programs, projects and parties.
+Camp delegates have an opportunity to learn leadership techniques, methods of group guidance, and ideas for programs, projects, and parties.
 A wide variety of activities take place during the week.
-The spirit, confidence and enthusiasm generated at KLC is SUPERFANTASTIC!
+The spirit, confidence, and enthusiasm generated at KLC are SUPER FANTASTIC!

 KAY Unit Conferences, held during the winter months, are designed to focus on club leadership on the local level.
 The half-day conference gives KAY students from neighboring communities the opportunity to share project and program ideas and work together on a service project.
-Delegates return to their clubs motivated and focused to make a difference!
+Delegates return to their clubs motivated and focused on making a difference!